Georgia Fearn

 Email: georgiafearn@gmail.com

 Originally from Carmarthen, a post-industrial town in West Wales, she earned a law degree from the University of Cambridge, where she was awarded the Pro-Bono Award for her research into racial disparities in the U.S. capital punishment system.
+She previously worked in corporate litigation and in-house legal compliance, with a focus on regulatory risk in the security and tech sectors.

 About